 Holding back our true feelings for too long can be deadly.
 Research shows us that repressed emotions result with ‘dis ease’ be that physical, mental, emotional or spiritual.
 I spoke very openly about this on my podcast episode, tune in here but warning it is VERY honest.
 I went to those places deep within me.
 I worked through my inner child blocks.
 Although this put me in a very vulnerable position, it saved me.
 It saved me from a life that was lonely and not in alignment with my heart and soul.
 My mind did a great job of keeping me safe for years but then I broke.
 Something had to give.

 Fast forward the clock a few months and I wake with a sense of inner joy, hope and peace that I never felt was possible.
 I get out of bed each day, ready to live and be a human being.
 Yes, I still love to have goals and be productive, but I am in a flow state or a relaxed or fun state so much more than I was.
 I actually really love my own company and I love and respect who I am.
 It feels amazing to be able to write these words.
-I love myself.
-But in the best possible way.
 It is so true what they say, cracks in a heart are where the light shines in and I think it’s the same when we process trauma.
 This is where we find our deepest strength and amazing, resilient parts of ourselves we never knew existed.
 I am comfortable in those dark places now and I sometimes feel invigorated by them.
 I can boldly say that I now know my truest, most authentic self.

 Protecting our energy is vital.
 I spoke about this briefly last week here.
 It can be triggering for people when we are honest with them.
 Sometimes we have to hang out with triggering people, perhaps they are work colleagues or family.
 Putting boundaries in place is so key but it can feel like the hardest thing ever.
 I love to keep the peace and look out for others but now I know that I can’t be drained for too long.
 Because I am a sensitive, deep thinker and feeler with a huge heart.
 That means I need to schedule in time on my own with music or a notebook.
 Or time seeing people who make me laugh or understand me.
 We become who we spend time with and that is all down to energy that is exchanged.